Supreme Court declines to block Maine health care employee vaccine mandate - KESQ

 A group of unvaccinated workers argued that the vaccine mandate violated their religious liberty rights.

-The court’s right wing — Justice Neil Gorsuch, Clarence Thomas and Samuel Alito — dissented and would have halted the mandate.
+The court’s right wing — Justice Neil Gorsuch, Clarence Thomas and Samuel Alito — dissented and would have halted the mandate while the appeals process plays out.

 The court’s move is the latest instance in which the justices have turned away a request to halt a vaccine mandate and it comes as states are grappling with the delta variant.